 A long, long time resident of Knoxville, Tennessee. . .
 He served as MC for the Dogwood Arts Festival Band Competition during the first twenty five years.
 Past board member Community Design Center.

 If you want to go way, way back . . . he is a lifetime member of the Junior Chamber International Senate, having served as a National Director and other local, state, and national programs.

 His writing career began with the book The Long Tale Mouse.
-He is working on his fifth book.
+He is working on his eight book.

 All my book cover art is by a good friend and well known Knoxville editorial cartoonist Charlie Daniel.

 A career working with teenagers on the fringes of society has made me both sensitive to and appreciative of the complexities of character and the struggles, inner and outer, that we all wrestle with in one form or another.
 My writing emphasizes character development over action.
 Reading in a wide range of genres and working to develop what little musical talent I possess occupy my time and, I believe, serve as complements to my writing.
 As a lifelong Southerner, the rhythms and cadence of the Southeastern United States influence both my spoken and written voice.

 As an inquisitive 4 year old, Joan began a life long needle arts career.